xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/TCA.rst

 	Type number "5" corresponds to a list of recipients defined as a user function, what we are dealing with here.

 .. hint::
-	Method ``getWizardFields`` may return ``NULL`` instead of an array.
-This has the effect of simply hiding the additional parameters text area.
+	Method ``getWizardFields`` should return an empty array if no additional parameters are needed and ``NULL`` if the standard additional parameters text area should be kept (useful when the user class is used for both TCA and non TCA-based additional parameters).